 I’ve written and spoken quite a bit on the “software-defined” future, what it means and how it will come about.
 Although it seems like a marketing buzzword to some, I feel it is a fairly accurate description of the future of the enterprise and service provider data center.
-That’s why I’m working to organize the next Software-Defined Data Center Symposium, and am happy to … [Read more...] about Software-Defined Data Center Symposium, April 22 in Santa Clara, CA
+That’s why I’m working to organize the next Software-Defined Data Center Symposium, and am happy to announce that it will be held in Santa Clara, CA on April 22, 2014.

 Samba is becoming more and more important.
 Windows servers will increasingly use SMB 3.0 as their networked storage protocol in Windows Server 2012 and Hyper-V 3.
 And EMC’s purchase of Likewise means the rest of the storage industry is looking for an SMB stack.
 But I’m most interested to see what Active Directory support means for future home and business devices.